wertgarantie-ecom/bifrost-components/stories/intro/setup/_afterSales.md

 # After-sales Component

 The after-sales component is responsible for the actual insurance contract.
-It __must__ be placed within the _thanks for your purchase_-page.
+It __must__ be placed within the _"thanks for your purchase"_-page.

 _* Examples / Demos for each component can be found in *Chapter 2: Components* below._